kirukib/Intelligent-Agent/README.md

 Infix to postfix conversion
 Scan through an expression, getting one token at a time.

 1. Fix a priority level for each operator.
-For example, from high to low:
+For example, from low to high:

-    3.    - (unary negation)
+        + - (subtraction)
-    2.    * /
+        * /
-    1.    + - (subtraction)
+        - (unary negation)

 Thus, high priority corresponds to high number in the table.